-Description: Revenue has been adjusted based on recalibration of revenue projections in reduction in revenue of (\$4.0) million in 2024 and (\$3.3) million in 2025.
+Description: Revenue has been adjusted based on recalibration of revenue projections in Detoxification Center, Withdrawal Management, Waiver, Targeted Case Management (TCM) and Random Moments.
+The revenue assumptions are representative of current trends and environment.
+The total impact is a reduction in revenue of (\$4.0) million in 2024 and (\$3.3) million in 2025